-And ... we have woefully fallen behind in maintaining and updating this infrastructure we inherited from our parents.
+And we have woefully fallen behind in maintaining and updating this infrastructure we inherited from our parents.

-Millions in California today are experiencing the same problems as Flint, Michigan with a lack of access to clean, reliable drinking water.
+Millions in California today are experiencing a lack of access to clean, reliable drinking water.

 A massive number of California's bridges are rated structurally deficient and pose a danger to millions.